JeppW/w4ke.info/_posts/2025-01-26-totp-brute.md

 }
 </style>

 It is hardly controversial to argue in 2025 that 6-digit time-based one-time passwords (TOTPs) are susceptible to brute-force attacks if not protected by appropriate rate-limiting countermeasures.
-Thankfully, this seems to be a settled debate, and most implementations do enforce some kind of authentication throttling.
-Recently, I was searching for a precise mathematical breakdown of this susceptibility, only to find that none seems to exist - only simplified descriptions that do not properly capture the subtleties of TOTPs.
+Thankfully, this seems to be a settled debate, and most implementations do enforce some kind of throttling.
+I was recently searching for a precise mathematical breakdown of this susceptibility, and I was surprised to find that none seems to exist - only simplified descriptions that do not properly capture the subtleties of TOTPs.
 This lack of precision bugged me enough to do something about it.

 What follows is my attempt to fill that gap.
 In this post, we'll look into the mathematics of TOTP brute-force attacks and develop an accurate description, skipping the shortcuts.
 Finally, we will take some time to discuss the importance of the various TOTP configuration parameters.

 ## Brief introduction to TOTPs
 Before we dive into the math, let us first introduce TOTP and define some relevant terminology.
 If you've ever ~~been forced to enable~~ responsibly chosen to enable 2FA, you're probably already familiar with the principle of TOTPs from apps like Google Authenticator.
 The basic idea is simple: the 2FA app generates a new 6-digit code every 30 seconds (each *"time step"*) using the current time and a shared secret usually provided in a QR code during 2FA setup.
 To prove your identity, you (the *"prover"*) submit the code and the server (the *"validator"*) independently generates the same code and verifies that they match.
 Codes do not need to be remembered, they can't be used more than once, and all codes are equally likely to be generated.
 Lovely!

 Since the current time is used in code generation, this scheme relies on the prover and validator staying reasonably time-synchronized.
-To account for potential clock drift or delays caused by slow networks, TOTP validators can choose to accept a number of the most recently expired codes (*"grace period codes"*) in addition to the correct code (the "*primary code"*).
+To account for potential clock drift and network latency, TOTP validators can choose to accept a number of the most recently expired codes (*"grace period codes"*) in addition to the correct code (the "*primary code"*).
 This optional grace period is intended to ensure that valid authentication attempts aren't unfairly rejected due to minor synchronization issues.

 There are three configuration options of interest to our brute-force analysis purposes: the number of OTP digits $$ D $$, the time step duration $$ L $$, and the number of grace period codes $$ \lambda $$.
 We can then describe a TOTP validator's configuration in completeness with the tuple $$ (D, L, \lambda) $$.

 Let us now take a look at these configuration parameters from an attacker's perspective.
-First of all, we can conclude that the OTP code space has a relatively small size of $$ N = 10^D $$.
+First of all, we can conclude that the OTP space has a relatively small size of $$ N = 10^D $$.
 At any given time, $$ 1 + \lambda $$ of these codes are acceptable to the validator, and during each time step, we can attempt a total of $$ n = v \cdot L $$ guesses, where $$ v $$ is our number of attempts per second.

 ## Brute-force mathematics
 Other authors ([Luke Plant, 2019](https://lukeplant.me.uk/blog/posts/6-digit-otp-for-two-factor-auth-is-brute-forceable-in-3-days/) and [Michael Fincham, 2021](https://pulsesecurity.co.nz/articles/totp-bruting)) have previously used a binomial distribution to model the probability of a successful brute-force attack against TOTP validators.
 This is a close approximation, but it suffers from certain inaccuracies.
 In this section, I will attempt to derive a more exact description.